pingcap/ossinsight/packages/api-server/README.md

 # API Server

-This project was the API server of OSS Insight.
+This project is the API server of OSS Insight.

 ## Available Scripts